AllTheCodeThatVictorWroteInBali/beverly/docs/src/examples/overview.md

 AI interfaces combine prompts, status surfaces, alerts, and action controls.
 A robust design makes trust and state visible with secondary details rather than only flashy motion.

+## Design rule across examples

 In every case, the idea is the same: start with an app shell, layer the screen hierarchy, then add controls and effects only where they make the task easier and the interface more understandable.
+A good example does not merely show a pretty composition; it demonstrates the reasoning behind the layout, hierarchy, and interaction model.

+## Example composition checklist

+Before a screen is considered done, ask:

+- Can the key actions be reached by keyboard?
+- Does focus move predictably after a panel or modal opens?
+- Can the user understand the important states without relying on color alone?
+- Does reduced motion still leave the interface legible and stable?
+- Is the visual density justified by the task and the surface's purpose?

+If the answer to those questions is yes, the example is likely a strong Beverly pattern rather than just a decorative mockup.